TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 #To do list

+##Final stuff
+- [ ] Add in breadcrumb for results page
+- [ ] Hover details for transparency
+- [ ] Add logo to guide
+- [ ] Code help popups
+- [ ] Add 'Next' and 'Prev' buttons for pages
+- [ ] Fix images on homepage
+- [ ] Fix the text that appears above the guide page! (replace with own overlay thing?)

 ##Data creation and cleaning
 - [x] Compile together all the datasets
 - [x] Test if scraping google for the annual/financial reports is likely to give useful results (well, they're restricting to 100 per day, but that's OK.